 Goodwill has therefore been recognised in relation to two separately identifiable cashgenerating units.
-At the year-end, the goodwill was tested for impairment on a fair value basis for each cash-generating unit, based on revenue and profit forecasts prepared by management.
+At the year-end, the goodwill was tested for impairment on a value in use basis for each cash-generating unit, based on revenue and profit forecasts prepared by management.

-Promentum Business - EUR1,171,843
+Promentum Business - EUR1,186,774